TobiasBriones/example.math.linear_algebra.web.qr-factorization/README.md

 **Example Project: QR Factorization**

-A basic tool that creates the QR factorization for the given square matrix.
+Example project for a basic tool that creates the QR factorization for the given square matrix.

 Copyright © 2019 Tobias Briones.
 All rights reserved.